Mohammed-Fawzzi/To-Do-App/README.md

 # ToDo List App

 This is a simple ToDo List application for managing tasks.
-It uses HTML, CSS, JavaScript, and SweetAlert 2.
+It uses HTML, CSS, JavaScript.

 ## Features